ALL NEW 2019

 Get a Good Start

 Watch any raceday motocross interview, and you’ll invariably hear “get a good start” cited as a must-do proposition.
 And getting holeshots is exactly what the latest version of the Suzuki Holeshot Assist Control (S-HAC) is all about.
 An integral part of the electronics package on the latest generation RM-Z motocross range, the updated 3-stage S-HAC system assesses throttle position and gear selection, and then adjusts ignition timing to optimise engine output for fast launches. many models have them, ours works.

 The new RM-Z250’s S-HAC monitors throttle position and gear position in order to adjust ignition timing for maximum acceleration through the three critical stages of a motocross start: the exact moment of launch, getting over the starting gate, and then powering up the start straight.
 Three settings are available, with A- mode intended for harder surfaces where controlling wheel spin is paramount, B- mode for normal dirt conditions with good traction, and an “off” setting.

-The RM-Z250 is already known as one of the best-cornering motocross bikes available, but we went to work improving it even more for MY19.
-The frame and swingarm are all new, with the aluminium frame spars changing to a hollow square section that does away with an internal rib, shedding 370 grams while increasing torsional rigidity by 10 percent for better stability and bump absorption.
+The RM-Z250 is known as one of the best-cornering motocross bikes available in the market.
+The frame and swingarm are new, with the aluminium frame spars changing to a hollow square section that does away with an internal rib, shedding 370 grams while increasing torsional rigidity by 10 percent for better stability and bump absorption.
 Using a new hydroforming process for the aluminium swingarm permits a tapered cross-section without any welding, making the new assembly just as rigid with thinner walls for a weight loss of 80 grams.

 Premium KYB Spring Fork and Rear Shock